dasiasmith/README-Generator/README.md

   ## Description

-  Application that creates README markdown file specific to user's project.
+  This application that creates README markdown file specific to user's project utilizing  Nodejs and Inquirer to gather user's information about the project installation, usage, license used, contribution and run test information, and where to reach user for additional questions.

   ## Table of Contents